gilt/ubar/README.md

 ````
 **Using browserify:**
 If you are using browserify, there is no need to copy the js to your project
 directory.
 Instead just require ubar.
-If you are planning on using the ubar template and css, then you may still want to copy the ubar tempaltes and less files to your project directory.
+If you are planning on using the ubar template and css, then you may still want to copy the ubar templates and less files to your project directory.
 For the [sample ubar page](http://gilt.github.com/ubar), we've chosen to accomplish this using gulp.
 ````
 var ubar = require('ubar');

 ubar.init();
 ````
 **On the window:**
-If you muuuuuust set ubar to the window (and we strongly suggest you don't), ubar will work there too.
-Copy /dist/ubar.browserified.full.js or dist/ubar.browserifyied.min.js to your project folder.
+If you muuuuuust set ubar to the window (its strongly suggest you don't), ubar will work there too.
+Copy /dist/ubar.browserified.full.js or dist/ubar.browserified.min.js to your project folder.
 Add a script tag to your html page for ubar and ubar will then be avalible on the window.
 ````
 window.ubar.init();
 ````

 Customizing ubar
 ----------------
 Ubar allows you to customize every config value.
-To see a full list of config values look in js/ubar/config.js.
+To see a full list of config values look in [js/ubar/config.js](https://github.com/gilt/ubar/blob/master/js/ubar/config.js).
 Below is an example of a customized ubar:
 ````
 ubar.init({
   ios_app_store_url     : 'https://itunes.apple.com/us/app/appname/id331804452?mt=8',